all4innov/pyOCNI/README.rst

 #.
 Kinds, Mixins and Actions can be created, retrieved, updated or deleted (CRUD) on the fly.
 #.
 Scheme + Term = OCCI_ID : unique identifier of the OCCI (Kind/Mixin/Action) description
 #.
 PyOCNI_Server_Address + location = OCCI_Location of (Kind/Mixin/Action) description
+#. location word refers to a kind or mixin location.

-PyOCNI offers two OCCI rendering formats : HTTP and JSON.
+PyOCNI offers two OCCI rendering formats : **HTTP and JSON**.
 The following commands are JSON specific.
 If you want to see HTTP command please check here.

-**Note:** To simplify the output, contents of the requests are available in section [**json files to execute the HowTo**]
+**Note:** To simplify the output, contents of the requests are available in section **json files to execute the HowTo**.

 4.1.
 Category management